saptarshidatta96/saptarshi/_posts/2020-08-02-EDA-with Titanic-Data-set.md

 - Expanded the acronym C, S, Q for the Embarked Variable with Cherbourg, Southampton & Queenstown respectively

-- Expanded the acronym 1,2,3 for the Pclass Variable with !st Class, 2nd Class & 3rd Class respectively
+- Expanded the acronym 1,2,3 for the Pclass Variable with 1st Class, 2nd Class & 3rd Class respectively

 - determined whether a passenger is a minor depending on his/her age(age <18) and stored that in a different variable.